On the lookout for some inspiring marketing OKRs?

 All they have to do is focus on getting key results, and in no time, they’ll be able to reach their destination.

-However, you’ll need a trusty companion like ClickUp that reminds you of your Objectives and Key Results and shows you how you’re progressing towards them.
+However, you’ll need a trusty marketing management software like ClickUp that reminds you of your Objectives and Key Results and shows you how you’re progressing towards them.

 Get ClickUp for free, and take the first step towards marketing success!